 You might be lucky enough to have sponsors for the sales or digital marketing conference but if not, this is definitely something that will benefit the conference.
 With this in mind, you should seek sponsors who can relate to the theme of the conference or at least benefit from being associated with the event.

 One way to find such sponsors would be to look at similar events during the year and see what organizations have been sponsoring these events.
 That being said, one must be careful when it comes to establishing guidelines with a sponsor.
 After all, they might be expecting a certain level of promotion or presence that you cannot afford to offer them.

 6. Time Management

 Running out of time is one thing but running over time is also a common problem for events.
-That is to say, you need to set very specific time frames for the event and make sure that these times are upheld in every instance.
-For example, if two speakers run over time with their talks and it means that the final speaker doesn’t even make it on stage, there could be complaints from attendees.
-For conferences with more than 250 attendees, you will need at least two full days.
+You need to set very specific time frames for the event and make sure that these times are upheld in every instance.
+For example, if two speakers run over time with their talks and it means that the final speaker might not even make it onto the stage.
+As a result, there could be complaints from attendees.
+For conferences with more than 250 attendees, you will generally need at least two full days.

 7. Booking the Venue

 When you decide on specific dates and have a better idea about the budget, you can start checking out the options for the venue.
-Depending on the location, Universities can be a nice option for a conference and certainly more affordable than a hotel.
-That being said, with the superior facilities and added bonus of accommodation, nothing can beat a hotel.
-On the other hand, there is usual another venue available such as a sports club or a community centre of some kind.
+Universities can be a nice option for a conference and certainly more affordable than a hotel.
+Having said that, with the superior facilities and added bonus of accommodation, nothing can beat a hotel.

 Here’s what you need to consider when choosing a venue: